A1exLemesios/game-api/README.md

 # game-api

-game-api is a REST web server , accomodating the palindrome game .Services include user registration , utilites for creating and validating JWT tokens , as well as the Play and retrieve leaderboards functionality .
+game-api is a REST web server , accomodating the palindrome game .Services include user registry , utilites for creating and validating JWT tokens , as well as the Play and retrieve leaderboards functionality .

 ## Installation
 - Clone the repository , and cd to the project location :